hide-irie/MICRO51/Hotel.md

 ####By Fukuoka City Subway

 Fukuokakuko Station is in Domestic Terminal.
 From the International Terminal, please take the <a href="http://www.fuk-ab.co.jp/english/bus3.html">free shuttle bus</a> to the Domestic Terminal.
 The detail of the direction is <a href="http://www.fuk-ab.co.jp/english/subway.html#out">here</a>.
 A five-minute ride from Fukuokakuko Station to Hakata Station and 10 minutes walk to Grand Hyatt Fukuoka.
-For the directions from Hakata station, please refer to “From JR Hakata Station.”
+For the directions from Hakata station, please refer to “<a href="#JR">From JR Hakata Station</a>.”

 ####By Taxi

 About 30 minutes from the airport.
 The fare is roughly 2,000JPY (roughly 18USD).

-### <mark>From Fukuoka International Airport (Domestic Terminal)</mark>
+### <mark id="airportDT">From Fukuoka International Airport (Domestic Terminal)</mark>

 ####By Bus